wp-plugins/wpsso/readme.txt

 = Advanced Social Management =

 <p>WordPress Social Sharing Optimization (WPSSO) <strong>gives you total control over the information social websites need</strong>, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; no sharing buttons required!</p>

+<p><strong>Already have social sharing buttons?</strong> No problem!
+Sharing buttons only submit URLs to social websites &mdash; WPSSO then provides all the information those social websites need to know about your shared content.
+Use WPSSO by itself, or with any of your favorite social sharing buttons.</p>

 </td></tr></table>